AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/terminology.md

 ## Seed

 The purpose of a seed is to give a starting point for image generation.
-Each API supports an optional array of seed values that will provide generation stability across multiple API calls (example, you can use the same seed to generate a similar image with different styles).
+Each API supports an optional array of seed values that will provide generation stability across multiple API calls.
+For example, you can use the same seed to generate a similar image with different styles.

 Only generated images can be used as seeds, and you can locate the seed value for any generated image in the outputs array of a successful response, for example: